Everything Nurses Need to Know About ACLS, BLS & PALS Certifications 2019

 How to pay for certification?

-Most employers will pay for its employees if it is relevant to their occupation.
+Most employers will pay for their employees if it is relevant to their occupation.
 To find out more information contact your unit educator to discuss which certifications are most relevant to your position.

 How much does certification cost?